tidyverse/magrittr/revdep/failures.md

 ```
 * using log directory ‘/tmp/workdir/psychonetrics/new/psychonetrics.Rcheck’
-* using R version 3.6.3 (2020-02-29)
+* using R version 4.4.0 (2024-04-24)
-* using platform: x86_64-pc-linux-gnu (64-bit)
+* using platform: x86_64-pc-linux-gnu
+* R was compiled by
+    gcc (Ubuntu 13.3.0-6ubuntu2~24.04) 13.3.0
+    GNU Fortran (Ubuntu 13.3.0-6ubuntu2~24.04) 13.3.0
+* running under: Ubuntu 24.04.2 LTS
 * using session charset: UTF-8
-* using options ‘--no-manual --no-build-vignettes’
+* using option ‘--no-manual’
 * checking for file ‘psychonetrics/DESCRIPTION’ ...
 OK
-* checking extension type ...
-Package
-* this is package ‘psychonetrics’ version ‘0.8’
+...
-* checking package namespace information ...
+* checking line endings in C/C++/Fortran sources/headers ...
 OK
+* checking line endings in Makefiles ...
+OK
+* checking compilation flags in Makevars ...
+OK
+* checking for GNU extensions in Makefiles ...
+OK
+* checking for portable use of $(BLAS_LIBS) and $(LAPACK_LIBS) ...
+OK
+* checking use of PKG_*FLAGS in Makefiles ...
+OK
+* checking compiled code ...
+OK
-* checking package dependencies ...
-ERROR
+* checking examples ...
+OK
-Package suggested but not available: ‘metaSEM’

-The suggested packages are required for a complete check.
-Checking can be attempted without them by setting the environment
-variable _R_CHECK_FORCE_SUGGESTS_ to a false value.

-See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-manual.
 * DONE
-Status: 1 ERROR
+Status: 2 NOTEs